goharbor/harbor/docs/user_guide.md

 $ docker pull 10.117.169.182/library/ubuntu:14.04
 ```

-**Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.**
+**Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.You cannot pull a unsigned image if you enabled content trust.**

 ###Pushing images
 Before pushing an image, you must create a corresponding project on Harbor web UI.